franciscoyira/portfolio/content/authors/admin/_index.md

 title: Francisco Yirá
 ---

-Data scientist with background in economics and high proficiency in SQL, R and Python.
-Certified as AWS Cloud Practitioner and Tableau Data Analyst.
-Experienced in applying machine learning to improve outcomes in retail and marketing, as well as conducting statistical modelling and causal inference to answer business questions.

-Well-versed in process automation, dashboard-building and data visualization.
-Passionate about enabling data-driven decision making and to solve complex problems with social impact.
-Enthusiastic about learning new skills and sharing knowledge with others.
+Hi!
+I'm Francisco, a data scientist with 6 years of experience across different industries, currently studying Applied AI at George Brown.
+I am an expert in SQL, R, and Python, and certified on AWS and Tableau.
+I love using statistics and data to help businesses quantify the impact of what they do and make better decisions.
+I also enjoy improving business results through machine learning and automation.

-{{< icon name="up-right-from-square" pack="fas" >}} {{< staticref "resume_francisco_albornoz_march_2024.pdf" "newtab" >}}CV in document format{{< /staticref >}}.
+{{< icon name="up-right-from-square" pack="fas" >}} {{< staticref "FRANCISCO_ALBORNOZ_resume.pdf" "newtab" >}}CV in document format{{< /staticref >}}.